-April 2019 Co-Lead: wrote, submitted MGN Grant allocation - Xeriscaping Learning Activity and Demonstration Garden CoV staff advise that the collaboration on a number of Woonerf pilots is viewed as limited to the frontage improvements at 2695 Capital Heights.
-Any other case within the ORW described woonerf area is separately subject to the subdivision bylaw for a sidewalk.
-It is contrary to the direction of Council's unanimous approval on sidewalks noted in October 2017 Proposed development at 2700 Avebury was subject to the subdivision bylaw requirement for a sidewalk.
-Opposed by the neighbourhood and worked with developer to apply for a variance to the subdivision bylaw.
-Developer did and city granted the variance May 2019 Co-Leads: Chair of the Pre-Planning Oakland' Neighbourhood Plan Steering Committee; and second lead representers the ORW to establish incorporation into the ONP planning process June 2019 Co-Lead: wrote and issued Oaklands Rise News Co-Lead: Xeriscape Learning Activity and Demonstration Garden MGN project approved July 2019 Co-Lead: created CMAP mapping of ORW projects to UVIC courses Co-Lead: wrote and issued Oaklands Rise News August 2019 Co-Lead: wrote and issued Oaklands Rise News August/ December COVID restrictions -Lead: wrote and issued Oaklands Rise News December Year 2020 - A Year of Achievements January/ August 2020 COVID restrictions Co-Lead: wrote and issued Oaklands Rise News for February & April August 2020 Four ORW Planning Group members met with city staff (Sarah Webb, Fred Billingham) to provide update on ORW activities, concrete planters offered by the city, location of planters identified, locations approved by City's Fire Marshall Co-Lead: wrote and distributed flyers to neighbours informing of pending concrete planters and placements September 2020 Planting commenced on the xeriscape demonstration garden Co-Lead: wrote and issued Oaklands Rise News
+- April 17 2019: CoV Staff advise that the collaboration on a woonerf pilot is viewed as limited to the frontage improvements at 2695 Capital Heights.
+Any other case within the ORW described woonerf area is separately subject to the subdivision bylaw requirement for a sidewalk.
+NOTE: this is precisely what Ben Isitt sought to avoid in his specific questioning of Director Tinney on February 8 2018.
+And, it is contrary to the direction of Council's unanimous approval of a moratorium on sidewalks on the set of sidewalk-free streets described by ORW in October 2017.
+We do not accept this position. - April 29, 2019: Proposed development at 2700 Avebury subject to the subdivision bylaw and requirement for a sidewalk on the Kings Road (woonerf) frontage is presented at the Oaklands CALUC meeting.
+ORW representatives challenge the CoV position strongly urge the developer to apply for a variance to the subdivision bylaw requirement for the sidewalk.
+Developer representative agrees to apply for the variance from a requirement for the sidewalk.
+This is a test challenge of the position above, successfully passed on February 11, 2021. - May August 2019: Co-lead chairs the Pre-Planning Oaklands Neighbourhood Plan Steering Committee; second co-lead represents the ORW to establish incorporation into the ONP planning process. - June 2019: Oaklands Rise News issued. - June 12, 2019: Xeriscaping Learning Activity and Demonstration Garden proposal approved, grant funding of \$3,108.85. - July 2019: Oaklands Rise News issued. - July 19, 2019: ORW Co-Lead created a CMAP mapping UVIC courses to ORW planning activities.
+(Ref: IHMC CMAP Tools) - December 2019: Oaklands Rise News issued. - February 2020: Oaklands Rise News issued. - April 2020: Oaklands Rise News issued - August 5, 2020: Five ORW Planning Group members conduct a distanced meeting City staff Sarah Webb and Fred Billingham to discuss update on the ORW initiative and pending concrete planters on Kings Rd. - August 26, 2020: Five ORW Planning members meet with City staff to identify location of pending concrete planters as approved by City's Fire Marshall. - August 2020: Two ORW Planning members distribute flyers to neighbours informing of the pending placement of concrete planters. - September 2020: Oaklands Rise News issued. - September 12, 2020: Planting commenced in the xeriscaping demonstration garden.